-Everything about Chateau Le Moulin Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Le Moulin Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Moulin History, Overview

 The small Pomerol vineyard of Chateau Le Moulin is 3 hectares.
 While the estate was created in the 1800s, it did not begin to earn its reputation until the very end of the 20th century with vintages like 1998 and 2000.
 Prior years are not nearly as interesting.

 It took the new owners several years before they produced their first commercial from the 1997 harvest.
 They recently replanted the vineyards and restored the Right Bank chateau as well as the wine making facilities for this Pomerol chateau.
 Today, Chateau Le Moulin is consulted by Dr. Alain Raynaud.